 Kit components are maintainable at +2 to +8 °C for at least 6 months.

 Fig. Cytotoxicity of Mynox® Gold on contaminated cells.
-Adherent cell lines (Vero, ML/S MDBK and RK13) were treated with Mynox®Gold according to the protocol 4 days of incubation.
+Adherent cell lines (Vero, ML/S MDBK and RK13) were treated with Mynox® Gold according to the protocol 4 days of incubation.
 The cultures were inactivated and stained as described by Flick & Gifford.
-Untreated cultures had been used as reference (100 %).
+Untreated cultures were used as reference (100 %).